|

 Elaine: "Oh, that sounds romantic."

-Glenn, going outside, through the window: "I'm having a little
+Glenn, going outside, through the window: "I'm having a little problem with

 the heat.
 Uh, I got some cardboard out here."